TheArcadiaGroup/Firo-MasterChef/README.md

 ```

 ## configure deployment keys
-Copy env.example to .env and fill the required information
+Create new file .env and copy env.example to .env and fill the required information

 For example: